-New York lawyers faced with ethical questions regarding their own prospective conduct can reach the Ethics Hotline through Customer Service at 212.382.6663.
+New York lawyers faced with ethical questions regarding their own prospective conduct can reach the Ethics Hotline through Customer Relations at 212.382.6663.

 The Ethics Hotline is operated and staffed by members of the Committee on Professional Ethics (the "Committee").
 These volunteers respond to inquiries made by lawyers admitted in New York who face ethical questions regarding their own prospective conduct.
 The purpose of the Hotline is to provide informal guidance to callers in accordance with the New York Rules of Professional Conduct (the "New York Rules").
 Any information provided in response to a Hotline inquiry is merely the opinion of the Committee member answering the call.
 It is not the opinion of the Committee as a whole.
 The information provided in response to a Hotline inquiry does not constitute legal advice.
 If the matter involves complex issues, or implicates a substantive area of law, you may wish to retain professional ethics counsel.